 - 1 leek thinly sliced, or 2 shallots, chopped

 - 2 or 3 stalks of celery sliced, leaves and all

 - 2 carrots peeled and diced

 - 1 32- oz box good quality beef stock I like Swanson

 - 2 bay leaves

-- If you refrigerate the soup before serving it will thicken a bit, you can thin it down with extra water as you reheat.
+- If you refrigerate the soup before serving it will thicken as the barley absorbs the liquid, you can thin it down with extra stock or water as you reheat.